 However, of all of the potential presidential pairings, a Ganjar-Anies partnership could well be in Indonesia’s best interests.
 It is a potential dream team with the ability to unite the country.
 They would also represent a leadership team that is youthful, energetic and forward-looking.
 If they join hands and pull together their competencies and influential networks, they could well create a juggernaut that would help Indonesia realise more fully its economic and strategic potential.

 Of course, it is still very early days in the presidential race and perhaps too soon for Anies to give up his bid for the presidency.
 Indonesia is not scheduled to hold the presidential polls till Februrary 2024.
 Even so, it may be worthwhile for Ganjar and Prabowo to be mindful that whoever manages to woo Anies to their side probably has the presidency in the bag.
 Anies, it would seem, is the man to watch.

-Lee Sue-Ann is Senior Fellow at ISEAS – Yusof Ishak Institute where she directs the Media, Technology and Society Programme.
-She is also co-coordinator of the Indonesia Studies Programme and an editor of Fulcrum.
+Lee Sue-Ann is Senior Fellow and Coordinator of the Regional Strategic and Political Studies Programme at ISEAS – Yusof Ishak Institute.
+She also directs the Media, Technology and Society Programme at the same institute.